Chicken Legend Coconut Steamboat - 2023 Update

 We ate loads, like loads – and the bill only came to $78.
 That also included a plate of Japanese wagyu amongst the additional items.
 They also have baby chairs available which for us are a Godsend of course.
 Add to that that the beers are only $6.50 a bottle, yep a whole $1 cheaper than LTN – I tell you what I reckon we could be on to a winner here.
 We will categorically be coming back to Chicken Legend Coconut Steamboat.
 You rock gentlemen.

-I’m not sure if there are any secret ingredients in this, but I think it is coconut water, some chopped water chestnut, some young coconut meat and those little red Chinese herb things you find in their herbal soups.
+I’m not sure if there are any secret ingredients in this, but I think it is coconut water, some chopped water chestnut, some young coconut meat, and those little red Chinese herb things you find in their herbal soups.
 Pop that on the gas and get it boiling.
-They then then bring you a small bowl of soy sauce.
+They then bring you a small bowl of soy sauce.
 Not any ordinary soy sauce though.
-This is home made.
-Then in to the soy sauce squeeze one Calamansi lime, a teaspoon of finely chopped garlic and a similar teaspoon of chopped chili padi.
-There’s your dipping sauce folks.
-Damn fine it is too.
+This is homemade.
+Then into the soy sauce squeeze one Calamansi lime, a teaspoon of finely chopped garlic, and a similar teaspoon of chopped chili padi.
+There are your dipping sauce folks.
+Damn fine, it is too.

 So what did we eat?

 The regular chicken set;

 - 1/2 a Kampong chicken;

 - 4 pieces of sweetcorn;

 - 4 mushroom balls (chicken balls with mushroom);

 The first thing you need to do is add the sweetcorn and chicken to the now bubbling stock.

 Yummy – but you know us, clearly this is not enough food for us and it’s our 1st time here so let’s up the ante